emer/axon/RL.md

 * The RW and TD DA layers use the `CyclePost` layer-level method to send the DA to other layers, at end of each cycle, after activation is updated.
 Thus, DA lags by 1 cycle, which typically should not be a problem.

-* See [Rubicon](Rubicon.md) for the full biologically-based PVLV model of phasic dopamine.
+* See [Rubicon](Rubicon.md) for the full biologically based PVLV model of phasic dopamine.

 * To encode positive and negative values using spiking, 2 units are used, one for positive and the other for negative.
 The `Act` value always represents the (signed) computed value, not the spike rate, where applicable.